 Limit the number of guests if possible.

 16 players is the ideal size for a party.
 Larger parties are lots of fun but chaotic.
 Parties smaller that 8 players have limited strategy options.
 Smaller parties tend to play more games and the players work together better.
-If you expect more than 20 players please let us know.
+Larger parties become the crazy social events of the season.
+If you expect more than 20 players please let us know, preferably a few days in advance.
+Either way is a Blast.

 Have the guests arrive early.